 In England a band expects to be given a programme in advance (though sometimes the caller will have to change it) and some may complain if there are too many set tunes and not enough opportunities for them to play their favourite reels and jigs.
 English musicians in the States are expected to be good sight-readers and instantly play whatever is set in front of them — Gene Murrow says he knows several excellent musicians who aren't booked for English dances because they're not good sight readers.
 Brad and Rosemary say this may be true for dance weeks but it's not so true for local dances, so maybe I'm using a non-representative sample.

 Now I don't pretend to be an excellent musician — competent is what I aim at — but I sometimes play piano in a band, and sometimes call at the same time.
 I'm not a sight reader at all.
 People assume that if I write music I must be able to read it, and therefore play it at dance tempo.
 That's a fallacy.
 Mozart wrote a wonderful clarinet concerto — does that mean he could play the clarinet?
 If I'm playing in the band I need to study the music in advance and practise hard.
 If I'm playing and calling I choose things I can play — and change the key if necessary.
 I'm no Jacqueline Schwab — I can't play in E flat and I'm not happy even in B flat.
 If I'm playing “Hole in the Wall” I transpose it from B flat to G — and do you think anyone notices?
-Jacqueline would — but would you?
+(Jacqueline would — but would you?)
 I mentioned Kafoozalum earlier, who used to play both English and Scottish.
-(They now play exclusively for Scottish ceilidhs which is where the money is, but that's another matter.)
-Anyway, there's a Scottish tune called “Seton's Ceilidh Band” which is in B major — that's 5 sharps — that's all the black notes.
+(Later they switched to playing exclusively for Scottish ceilidhs which is where the money is, but that's another matter.)
+Anyway, there's a Scottish tune called “Seton's Ceilidh Band” which is in B major — that's 5 sharps — all the black notes.
 I can't imagine why anyone would write a tune in B major.
 Kafoozalum transpose it to the more sensible key of A major, and people come up to them and say “You play that much better than the other bands”.

 In the States people expect to hear the tune before they start to walk through the dance, and many people will say they can't walk it through properly without it.
-That's certainly not true in England, though I am often walking through the dance with the previous tune in my head!
-As a dancer I want to know if the dance is in triple-time or is particularly slow, but provided it's a jig or a reel I don't need to hear it first.
+That's certainly not true in England, though as a dancer I'm often walking through the dance with the previous tune in my head!
+I want to know if the dance is in triple-time or is particularly slow, but provided it's a jig or a reel I don't need to hear it first.
 It's all a question of what you're used to.
 It's also very common in the States for someone to play bits of the tune to accompany the walkthrough.
 As a caller I hate this — I feel I've lost control of the walkthrough — sometimes I'm waiting for the next phrase to be played; sometimes the musician plays too much… Please don't do that if you're playing for me!
 If I want to show how a figure of the dance fits the music I might ask the band to play a bit while I talk it through or do a solo demonstration, or I might sing a bit of the tune, but most of the time it's obvious.
 Do you really need the tune during the walkthrough to do a circle left and right?
 And sometimes in the States the band ask me what speed I want it at and I say “I don't remember the tune — play me a bit of it” and they look at me in shock — how can this guy claim to be an English caller when he doesn't even know the tune?

 One other difference is that in the States the sound system is usually owned by the organisation, who will provide someone to set it up and control it.
 In England the band always provides its own PA (Public Address system) and the band leader will control it, though he may ask the caller or someone reliable to go out front and balance the band.

 Social dance bands in England have shrunk over the years, probably mostly as an economic effect of shrinking dance club membership.
-Kafoozalum were originally a 5-piece band, as were Blue Mountain Band, but I can't think of any 5-piece bands now and even 4-piece bands could be an endangered species.
+Kafoozalum was originally a 5-piece band, as was Blue Mountain Band, but I can't think of any 5-piece bands now and even 4-piece bands could be an endangered species.
 The ceilidh scene still has the same sort of size bands I remember from ages ago, with half a dozen members not being unusual, plus their own sound engineer.
-On the other hand ceilidh bands are paid a lot more that social dance bands, and Scottish bands are paid even more!
+On the other hand ceilidh bands are paid a lot more than social dance bands, and Scottish bands are paid even more!

 But I've been talking about live music, and in England live music is rare.
 Most clubs use recorded music for their club nights most or all of the time, though I would expect live music at a Saturday night dance; in the States most groups (except very small ones) have live music all or most of the time.
 This may be partly financial: clubs often charge a very low entrance fee and have a rota of club members who aren't paid for their calling, so the only major expense is the hire of the hall.
 But I think it's also a difference in attitude.
 Groups in the States say “But of course we expect live music”, so they go out and get it.
 Clubs in England don't think like this.

 I dance at The Round in Cambridge — officially a student organisation, though the number of students attending can be very low.
 I usually call there half an evening twice a term, and I have live music which I organise myself — me on piano and two or more musicians most of whom play for Cambridge Contra.
 People really seem to appreciate the live music, and yet none of the other callers ask for it; they just take it for granted that they use recorded music.
 Of course there's also a fear of live musicians — not personally but as a concept — people feel safe with CDs which don't have to be controlled and will stop after the right number of turns through the dance.
-I'm very lucky — I started calling with live music and I'm a musician myself so I'm much happier with a live band and hardly `ever call to recorded music.
+I'm very lucky — I started calling with live music and I'm a musician myself so I'm much happier with a live band and hardly ever call to recorded music.

 Next is a Barn Dance which certainly used to be very popular in England — I stopped calling Barn Dances many years ago so I'm not sure that's still true.
 A Barn Dance would be put on by a school PTA, a Scout Group, a Young Farmers group, Singles clubs and many other organisations, often as a way of raising money.
 That's where I started my calling career, though I know experienced Club callers who would be totally lost in that scene.
 I was calling with the band “Kafoozalum”, and their leader Peter Jenkins told me right from the start: “These people haven't come here to dance.
 They've come here to meet their mates, have a few drinks, chat — and maybe do a few dances.
 Next month they'll be going bowling or having a meal in a pub.
 You're here to give them a good time, not to try and teach them anything”.